MCDAngelo/to_do_list_website/README.md

 A website to keep track of all of your to do's!

-Future versions will include:
+Future versions will:
-* styling on the user's lists page to indicate which lists have been completed and how many outstanding items are left on each list.
+* add styling on the user's lists page to indicate which lists have been completed and how many outstanding items are left on each list.
-* ability to mark lists as private (logged in users only)
+* allow users to mark lists as private (logged in users only)
+* allow users to delete lists
+* re-work the UI so new items are added to the bottom of the list

 ## Screenshots